Covid-19 – News for our patients. Click here to read more.

 • Downturned lip corners

-Keep in mind that Botox can actually be used to prevent fine lines and wrinkles, and many patients choose to get Botox when wrinkles first appear.
-However, Botox can be beneficial at any stage in the aging process.
+Keep in mind that neuromodulators can actually be used to prevent fine lines and wrinkles, and many patients choose to get neuromodulators when wrinkles first appear.
+However, neuromodulators can be beneficial at any stage in the aging process.

 What Are Facial Fillers?

-Facial fillers, like Botox, are cosmetic injectables used to create a smoother and more youthful-looking appearance.
-Unlike Botox, facial fillers refill lost volume in the face and lips; they can also minimize lines and wrinkles in the face.
+Facial fillers, like neuromodulators, are cosmetic injectables used to create a smoother and more youthful-looking appearance.
+Unlike neuromodulators, facial fillers refill lost volume in the face and lips; they can also minimize lines and wrinkles in the face.

 The facial filler procedure usually takes 10 to 30 minutes depending on the areas being treated.
 It is an outpatient procedure, and the potential side effects include swelling and possible bruising.
 Most patients are able to return to work immediately after facial filler injections.